Skip to content

 Yes, buy it if: You want a reliable, silent, all-day laptop for web browsing, document work, light creative tasks, or coding.
 It’s the best laptop for most people, full stop.

 Consider the M4 Air if: You can find it at the same price.
-The jump to 16GB base RAM alone makes it worth the upgrade for longevity.
+The jump to 16GB base RAM alone makes it worth the upgrade for longevity — we break down the differences in our MacBook Air M3 vs M4 comparison.

 Buy MacBook Air M3 on Amazon (paid link) (paid link)